MrWolfZ/Conqueror/README.md

 ### Interactive streaming

 - implement middleware support
+- implement clients and transport infrastructure
 - for .NET 6 add analyzer that ensures the `ConfigurePipeline` method is present on all handlers with pipeline configuration interface (including code fix)

 #### Interactive streaming ASP Core

+- refactor implementation to use transport client
+- ensure api description works
 - add tests for behavior when websocket connection is interrupted (i.e. disconnect without proper close handshake)
   - consider adding explicit message for signaling the end of the stream
 - propagate conqueror context